-The net increase in bonds payable of approximately \$153 million was the result of the accretion in the discount on capital appreciation bonds amounting to approximately \$170 million less the scheduled principal debt service payments of approximately \$17 million.
+The net increase in bonds payable of approximately \$130 million was the result of the accretion in the discount on CABs amounting to approximately \$184 million less the scheduled principal debt service payments of approximately \$54 million.
+During the year ended June 30, 2024, COFINA made its scheduled principal payments of its Series 2019A-1 and Series 2019B-1 CABs amounting to approximately \$53 million and \$690,343, respectively.

-On August 1, 2019, certain taxable COFINA bonds were exchanged for tax-exempt COFINA Bonds (i.e., interest on such bonds is excluded from gross income for federal tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Tax Code"), through an invitation to exchange.
-At that date, COFINA exchanged \$3,108,661,000 aggregate principal amount of Series 2019A-2 Bonds and \$45,570,000 aggregate principal amount of Series 2019B-2 Bonds and amendments to the First Supplemental Indenture and the Second Supplemental Indenture became effective.
+On August 1, 2019, certain taxable COFINA bonds were exchanged for tax-exempt COFINA Bonds (i.e., interest on such bonds is excluded from gross income for federal tax purposes under Section 103 of the U.S. Internal Revenue Code of 1986 (the "U.S. Tax Code")), through an invitation to exchange.
+At that date, COFINA exchanged \$3,108,661,000 aggregate principal amount of Series 2019A-2 Bonds and \$45,570,000 aggregate principal amount of Series 2019B-2 Bonds and amendments to the First Supplemental Trust Indenture and the Second Supplemental Trust Indenture became effective.

-On November 10, 2021, COFINA also exchanged taxable Bonds Series 2019A-2 with principal amount of approximately \$26 million for tax-exempt Bonds Series 2019A-2B that will have the same terms of the exchanged bonds, except for the interest on such bonds is excluded from gross income for federal tax purposes under Section 103 of Tax Code.
-The exchange transaction, approved by the Oversight Board (as defined below), was made in connection with a debt restructuring of the Puerto Rico Infrastructure Financing Authority, a component unit of the Commonwealth and holder of COFINA Bonds.
+On November 10, 2021, COFINA also exchanged taxable Bonds Series 2019A-2 with principal amount of approximately \$26 million for tax-exempt Bonds Series 2019A-2B that have the same terms of the exchanged bonds, except for the interest on such bonds which is excluded from gross income for federal tax purposes under Section 103 of U.S. Tax Code.
+The exchange transaction, approved by the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board"), was made in connection with the debt restructuring of the Puerto Rico Infrastructure Financing Authority, a component unit of the Commonwealth and holder of COFINA Bonds.
 Certain amendments to the First Supplemental Trust Indenture were made to reflect the new tax-exempt status of the exchanged bonds.
-This Bond exchange did not have any impact on the 2022 basic financial statements.